TatianaFokina/a11y-blog/src/en/articles/css-media-features-for-a11y/index.md

 It determines the selected color theme.

+{% note %}
-{% note "The dark theme isn't necessarily taken from the system.
+The dark theme isn't necessarily taken from the system.
 If the system default is set to a light theme, but the application is set to dark, the web interface will apply the application's theme.
-So application settings can take priority over system settings." %}
+So application settings can take priority over system settings.
+{% endnote %}

 Values for `prefers-color-scheme`: